afroisalreadyinu/miniboss/README.md

 ### The global context

-The object `drillmaster.Context`, derived from the standard dict, can be used to store values that are accessible to other service definitions, especially in the `env` field.
+The object `miniboss.Context`, derived from the standard dict, can be used to store values that are accessible to other service definitions, especially in the `env` field.